Next: Introduction [Contents][Index]

 transient popup buffer.
 If the value is verbose

-brief documentation about the command under point in the echo area.
+brief documentation about the command under point is additionally

 While a transient is active the transient popup buffer is not the